PX4/PX4-user_guide/en/computer_vision/safe_landing.md

 If commanded to land, the vehicle first descends to a height where it can measure the surface (companion computer `loiter_height` parameter).
 If the landing area is not sufficiently flat, the vehicle moves outwards in a square-spiral pattern, periodically stopping to re-check the terrain for a landing spot that isn't too rough.

-> **Warning** The feature will not prevent a vehicle from landing on a road (even if a car is detected it will be "forgotten" once it moves past).
-  It will prevent landing on water, as the cameras used do not "see" the water surface at all.

 {% youtube %}https://youtu.be/9SuJYcT0Mgc{% endyoutube %}

+## Limitations/Capabilities

+Safe landing is designed for finding flat areas in rough terrain.

+- Landing on a road is not prevented; if a car is detected it will be "forgotten" once it moves past.
+- Landing on water may occur if using radar or ultrasound sensors, but should not occur if using stereo cameras or LIDAR.
+  - The system will only land if it is able to detect ground.
+    For stereo cameras, water that is rough enough to have sufficient distinguishing features for analysis will not be flat enough to land on.

 ## PX4 Configuration